weezepawnzible/RANDy/README.md

 RANDy RGWLR ("Random Generator With Limited Randomness") is a batch file script which generates random numeric integer values within a certain definable range and limits the occurrence of each value to a specific number.It is also possible to give every single value its own title if necessary.
-This way it could be used as e.g. a "digital dice" or a randomizer for a game of "Truth or Dare" so every player's turns are limited.

 It works in "cycles" which means e.g. if a number has reached its limit it will not return before the "round" has ended.
 A cycle is defined by the sum of each value's